PGScatalog/pgs-harmonizer/README.md

                       otherwise assumed to be in: PGS_HmPOS/ -loc_hmoutput DIR   Directory where the harmonization output will be saved (default: PGS_HmPOS/)
-  -loc_vcfs DIR       Directory where the VCF files are located
+  -loc_vcfs DIR       Directory where the VCF files are located, otherwise
-                      (default: map/vcf_ref)
-  -cohort_vcf COHORT  Cohort VCF: Used to check if a variant is present in the
-                      genotyped/imputed variants for a cohort and add other allele when the information from ENSEMBL is ambiguous
+                      assumed to be in: map/vcf_ref/ -cohort_vcf COHORT  Cohort VCF: Used to check if a variant is present in the genotyped/imputed variants for a cohort and add other allele when the information from ENSEMBL is ambiguous